joncastro/p4vpc/README.md

 - **pinging two hosts in different subnets**

-In this case, two hosts would required a gateway (a router) in between to talk each other.
-Notice, this gateway does not really exists on the network.
+In this case, two hosts in different subnets require a gateway in between to talk each other.
+Notice, this gateway does not really exists in our topology and P4VPC emulates this non-existing gateway.
 When the hosts send the ARP requests to obtain the gateway mac address, the P4 switch will capture and convert that packet into a reply with the fictitious gateway mac address.

 Then the source host will send a ICMP packet to the destination host and P4 switches will perform the same encapsulation.
-The only difference is the ethernet source and destination mac address will be overwritten to the gateway and destination hosts before delivering into the port.
+The only difference is the ethernet source and destination mac address will be overwritten to the gateway on destination switch before delivering into the port.

 **Testing**